This is a picture of the door of my classroom. This is what my students see whenever they look at the door or when they leave my class.

 Do your best!

 The way you teach, the way you interact with your students, the way you decorate your classroom and even the way you dress, everything talks about who you are but most importantly it’s about how your students see you and what kind of role model you project onto their minds.
-Because, whether you like it or not, teachers are role models for their students, therefore our responsibility is huge.
+Because, whether you like it or not, teachers are role models for their students.
+That’s a huge responsibility, isn’t it?

 You must be the change you wish to see in the world.